abhaskumarsinha/Nirvana/README.md

 scene.render('solidface').savefig('./container_rendering.jpg', dpi=500)  # Save high-resolution render
 ```

+## Project Name and Slogan
+### Nirvana
+The name "Nirvana" signifies the quest for enlightenment and liberation from the complexities of traditional game development.
+It reflects our mission to empower developers to explore the fundamentals of 3D rendering and engine design without the usual barriers.

+### Slogan: "Dispel the ignorance of the illusionary world; transcend the game engine!"
+Our slogan captures the very idea to simplifying 3D graphics and provide a deeper understanding of rendering techniques.
+We aim to help developers go beyond conventional game engines, encouraging exploration and innovation in the realm of 3D graphics.

 # References
 - Akenine-Moller, Tomas, Eric Haines, and Naty Hoffman.
 Real-time rendering.
 AK Peters/crc Press, 2019.